On the prowl? Tiger arriving at Masters, unsure of playing

 If Woods decides to play — he played 18 holes at Augusta National five days ago — it would be his first competition against the world’s best players since Nov.
 15, 2020, when the Masters was moved to autumn because of the pandemic.

-Photographers and media waited at the far end of the viewing area on the range near the caddie house to see when he would arrive.
-Woods showed up on the other end, shaking hands with defending champion Hideki Matsuyama.

-Kevin Na and Billy Horschel were among those who came over to shake hands or hug him.
-Also on the range were Sungjae Im, Mackenzie Hughes and Jason Kokrak.
-Sunday afternoon before Masters week is a quiet time most years.
-Just not this one.

-Woods was recovering from a fifth back surgery when on Feb.
-23, 2021, two days after he presented the trophy at the Genesis Invitational that he hosts at Riviera, he crashed his SUV over a median on a suburban coastal road in Los Angeles and down the side of a hill.
+Woods was recovering from a fifth back surgery in early 2021 when on Feb.
+23, two days after he presented the trophy at the Genesis Invitational that he hosts at Riviera, he crashed his SUV over a median on a suburban coastal road in Los Angeles and the car tumbled down the side of a hill.

 Police estimated he was going at least 84 mph in a 45 mph zone.